nebari-dev/nebari/docs/source/admin_guide/backup.md

 ### Backing up JupyterHub DB

 Now we just need to upload the file to S3.
-You might want to [install the AWS CLI tool](#installations) as we did before, but unfortunately the Hub container is quite locked down and it isn't straightforward to install that...
-So instead you need to upload to S3 using curl directly:
+You might want to [install the AWS CLI tool](#installations) as we did before, however, as the Hub container is a rather restricted environment the recommended approach is to upload files to AWS S3 buckets using curl.

 For more details please refer to the [using curl to access AWS S3 buckets](./awss3curl.md) documentation.